datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 The second table named 'Major'includes the Major ids and major names.
-Now, I want to join these tow tables to create a view.
+Now, I want to join these two tables to create a view.

 ---